Herniated Discs: What You Need to Know

 You also may have a herniated disc and not even know it.
 But for others, the pain is unbearable.

 Herniated Disc Causes

 Physical trauma — such as a blow to the back during a high-impact sport or the impact of a car accident — sometimes is unavoidable.
 But when your injury was caused by someone else, you may be entitled to compensation for your pain and suffering, time lost from work, medical bills, and more through filing a tort claim.
 A herniated disc can even cause a long-term disability, leaving the injured patient unable to earn an income and support their family.
-In some cases, you may be able to collect long-term disability benefits if you pay for them through your employer, or Accident Benefits if you were injured in a motor vehicle or other accident.
-A qualified Toronto personal injury lawyer can help you determine which benefits you may qualify for and other ways to seek compensation.

 Get Help with a Herniated Disc Injury